Consolatio (Cicero): Contents

-Pliny the Elder quotes Cicero in the preface to his Naturalis Historia as saying, "I follow [the Greek philosopher] Crantor in my Consolatio" (in consolatione filiae Crantorem ... sequor).
+Pliny the Elder quotes Cicero in the preface to his Natural History as saying, "I follow [the Greek philosopher] Crantor in my Consolatio" (in consolatione filiae Crantorem ... sequor).
 Centuries later, the Christian theologian Jerome, in a consolation letter to Heliodorus of Altino concerning the death of St. Nepotian, makes a similar reference, writing that the Consolatio was heavily based on Crantor's ancient work De Luctu ("On Grief").
 Some have suggested that Cicero "followed Crantor exclusively or even principally" when composing the Consolatio, but David Scourfield repudiates this view, arguing it was more likely that Cicero's Consolatio simply agreed with Crantor rather than slavishly duplicated his work.

 Paul MacKendrick argues that the general outline for the Consolatio can be deduced based both on the structure used by Servius Sulpicius Rufus in a consolation letter sent to Cicero following Tullia's death, as well as the structure of Cicero's reply.
 From the snippets that remain of the work, it would appear that the piece was addressed to Cicero himself.
 A novel part of the Consolatio seems to be Cicero's idea that Tullia deserves to be deified as a god.
 Cicero notes that, in order for his plan to work, her deification must both be approved of by the gods, as well as the Roman public.
 In order to win over the public, he writes that he will build Tullia a memorial in a well-known location.
 Cicero also lists a number of famous individuals who have been deified to justify his proposed apotheosis of Tullia.

 The only extant pieces of the Consolatio are fragments, one of which was preserved by Cicero himself in his Tusculanae Disputationes.
 Seven other fragments were preserved by the early Christian author Lactantius in his work Institutiones Divinae (The Divine Institutes).
 Lactantius used the excerpts from the Consolatio both to point out the futility of paganism, as well as to argue that pagans actually accept some tenets of Christianity without them even realizing it.
 Lactantius criticized what Cicero wrote, but he also applauded Cicero at times for paralleling—albeit coincidentally—what the Bible says.
 However, the lines preserved by Lactantius have been criticized due to their lack of context.
 MacKendrick notes that Lactantius was using "partial quotation[s]" in order to frame what Cicero wrote so that Lactantius could more easily refute his ideas.

 Another important reference to the work can be found in the aforementioned letter by Jerome addressed to Heliodorus; Jerome noted that the Consolatio contained references to "men who showed equal fortitude in sorrow and war", namely: Quintus Fabius Maximus Verrucosus, Cato the Elder, Quintus Gallius, Gaius Calpurnius Piso, Lucius Junius Brutus, Quintus Mucius Scaevola Augur, Scaurus, Quintus Marcius Rex, Publius Licinius Crassus, and Gnaeus Aufidius Orestes, as well as members of the Metellus and Marcellus families.